dendronhq/dendron-site/vault/dendron.ref.commands.md

   - mac: `cmd+shift+c`
   - when: `editorFocus`

 Copy wiki link to note.
 The title of the note will be applied as the note alias.
-If you highlight a header, dendron will create a relative link to the header with the alias set to the header value.
+If you highlight a header, Dendron will create a relative link to the header with the alias set to the header value.

 You can also highlight any line of text, and Dendron will create a link to it by inserting a block anchor, or copy an existing anchor.